 This policy paper focuses on ICT standardisation policy considerations in the EU and the US that affect and are affected by, in particular ICT, development collaboration related to 5G Networks, Big Data and Internet of Things/Cyber Physical Systems.
-The content reflects the results of desk study and subsequent discussion and will be subject to further discussion during the PICASSO seminar on 20 June in Minneapolis and a Webinar <date to be determined> together with written comments by experts collected via email.
+The content reflects the results of desk study and subsequent discussion and has been subject to further discussion during the PICASSO seminar on 20 June in Minneapolis and a Webinar on 29 September focused on this subject, together with written comments by experts collected via email.

-It is the third of five thematic Policy Papers and accompanying Webinars scheduled for the coming two years.
+Standards is the third of five thematic Policy Papers and accompanying Webinars scheduled for the coming two years.
 A Policy Paper on Privacy & Data Protection and one on Cybersecurity have already been published.
-Future subjects for Policy Papers will be on Spectrum; and - provisionally - on "Smart Cities", a subject in which all the other issues come together.
+Future subjects for Policy Papers will be on Spectrum; and on Smart Communities, a subject in which all the other issues come together.
 The intent is to provide a clear overview of the most pressing and/or challenging policy issues that confront technological, business and policy collaborations and to develop well-formed and practical insights into how they can be addressed from a transatlantic multistakeholder perspective operating in a global context.